wp-plugins/ad-injection/readme.txt

 Potentially - if they are compatible with WP Super Cache's mfunc tags.
 I'm guessing they will work with the original WP Cache as I think the mfunc tags in WP Super Cache were inherited from here.
 However I haven't yet tested this.
 W3 Total Cache does have support for some kind of mfunc tags, but I haven't tested to see if they are compatible with the WP Super Cache ones.
 Do let me know!

+= Can I just have adverts on the home page? =

+i.e. adverts on the home page, but not on single posts or pages.

+Yes you can do this, there are two ways.

+1. In the 'Single posts and pages' setting set the number of injected ads to 0.
+Then in the 'Home page' settings set the number of ads to whatever you want.
+2. Alternatively use the global exclude options at the top to exclude ads from all page types except the home page.

 = What if I am using an incompatible caching plugin? =

 Don't worry - everything will still work except for: